Austin Nola

-Austin Kyle Nola (born December 28, 1989) is an American former professional baseball catcher and current bullpen coach for the Seattle Mariners of Major League Baseball (MLB).
+Austin Kyle Nola (born December 28, 1989) is an American former professional baseball catcher who serves as the bullpen coach for the Seattle Mariners of Major League Baseball (MLB).
 He played in MLB for the Mariners, San Diego Padres, and Colorado Rockies.
 He made his MLB debut in 2019.

 Nola was born and raised in Baton Rouge, Louisiana, where he and his brother Aaron attended Catholic High School.
 The Colorado Rockies drafted Nola out of high school in 2008, but he declined their offer, instead playing college baseball for Louisiana State University, where he helped the Tigers win the 2009 College World Series championship.
 He was drafted after his junior year in 2011, this time by the Toronto Blue Jays, but chose to finish his college career.

 The Miami Marlins then selected Nola in the fifth round of the 2012 MLB draft, and he elected to sign with them for a $75,000 signing bonus.
 He spent the next few seasons rising through the Marlins' farm system, reaching the Triple-A New Orleans Zephyrs in 2015.
 There, his career stalled, and Nola, worried that he would not make it to the major leagues, made the change from shortstop to catcher.
 He learned the position while playing in the Arizona Fall League, then began starting behind the plate full-time in 2017.
 A free agent after the 2018 season, Nola signed a contract with the Mariners.
 He made his major league debut with Seattle in June 2019.
 At the 2020 trading deadline, the Mariners traded Nola to the Padres, with whom Nola had his first MLB postseason appearance.
 He caught the Padres through the 2020 National League Wild Card Series, taking the team to the 2020 National League Division Series (NLCS).
 He returned to the NLCS in 2022, but the Padres released him during the 2023 season.
 He briefly returned to the majors in 2025 with Colorado.